MohammedAljaafai/Football_Matches_Recommendation_System_Capstone/README.md

 ## **Football Mathces Datasets**

 ### **Data Description:**
-- These datasets include the football matches results of the last 10 seasons plus the current season.
+- These datasets include the football matches results of the last 10 seasons (Starting from 2012 and Ending with 2021) plus the current season(Until February).
 - These results are for the English, German, Spanish, Italic, French, Portuguese, Dutch, and Saudi leagues

 ### **Data Dictionary:**